-Made by the people who brought you the beloved Garmin VivoFit Jr, this second generation activity tracker for kids brings a fresh update with an extra design boost.
-The Garmin VivoFit Jr 2 is a more task orientated model that both parents and young kids will enjoy.
+Made by the people who brought you the beloved Garmin VivoFit Jr, this second-generation activity trackers for kids bring a fresh update with extra design boost and more task-making goodness both parents and young kids would enjoy.

 If you’re a fan of the original version, the biggest upgrade you’d notice with Garmin VivoFit Jr 2 is the number of band options.
 Considering there were only three band style options from the first edition, your kids would have to think hard about which seven Disney-themed band they’d like to rock.

 Those new to the kids’ fitness tracker world could definitely get used to the various app-generated games and chore tracking made fun by the Garmin VivoFit Jr 2.